barischj/threepenny-gui-contextmenu/README.md

 actionMenuItem "red" []
 ```

-For the constructor of a menu item with another nested menu item you need to
+For the constructor of a menu item containing a nested menu item you need to
 provide a title and a list of menu items.

 ``` haskell